aws-samples/serverless-patterns/eventbridge-pipes-dynamodbstream-to-lambda-with-stepfunction-enrichment/README.md

 # DynamoDB Stream to AWS Lambda with Stepfunction Enrichment using EventBridge Pipes

-This pattern demonstrates sending DynamoDB Streams directly to AWS SNS using EventBridge Pipes with filtering.
+This pattern demonstrates sending DynamoDB Stream to AWS Lambda with Stepfunction Enrichment using EventBridge Pipes.

 ![Pipes diagram](./ddbstream-lambda-stepfunction-enrichment.png)